 - Acting as a consultant during the inspection of subsea pipeline using a Remotely Operated Vehicle (ROV).

 - Exploring deep–ocean features for a research laboratory using autonomous underwater vehicles.

 Many university and college courses contain offshore related pathways or individual subjects.
 It is important that school pupils have a good foundation in science subjects – maths, physics, chemistry – because these will form the basis of the higher level courses in engineering and science.

 You should aim to become a Chartered Engineer (or Incorporated Engineer or Engineering Technician) with one of the Institutions affiliated to the Engineering Council (UK).
-Technologists should aim to become Chartered Marine Technologists through the Institute of Marine Engineering, Science and Technology (IMarEST).
+Technologists should aim to become Chartered Marine Technologists which you can now apply for through SUT Membership.
 The basic requirements are a combination of accredited academic course plus workplace training and/or professional experience.